 Houghton County Fair

-The Michigan Tech University Winter Carnival takes place on the campus and at various Houghton/Hancock locations in early February.
+The Michigan Tech University Winter Carnival takes place on the campus and at various Houghton/Hancock locations February 3 – 6 2021.
 Events include the famous snow statues, sporting events, the queen contest, a torch light parade, fireworks, the Sno-Ball and more.
 For more information contact Blue Key National Honor Fraternity at 906-487-2818 or visit the website.
 Please check back for more information as it becomes available.

 Great Bear Chase

 The Annual Great Bear Chase Ski Marathon is held in early March.
-Choose between the 26-km and the 50-km, 25 km, 10 km freestyle races, or the 26-km or 50-km classic races, the 14km freestyle race or the new Snow Bike Race.
+Choose between the 50-km skiathlon, and the 50-km, 25 km, 10 km freestyle races, or the 26-km or 50-km, 26 km, 10 km classic races.
 Registration and more information are available on the website.
 The Great Bear Chase will be held Saturday, March 7, 2020.

 Clean Snowmobile Challenge

 The Clean Snowmobile Challenge, hosted by Michigan Tech University, comes to Houghton in early March and is an intercollegiate design competition that challenges engineering students to re-engineer an existing snowmobile for improved emissions and noise while maintaining or improving the performance characteristics of the original snowmobile.

 The public is invited to the Grand Opening Event and the Polaris Acceleration and Objective Handling events, both at the Keweenaw Research Center adjacent to the Houghton County Memorial Airport off US-41 between Hancock and Calumet.
 They can also view the Static Display.
 There is an endurance run to Copper Harbor & an Awards Banquet at the Memorial Union Building Ballroom.
 This event takes place March 9 – March 14, 2020.
 For banquet tickets call 906-487-2750.
 For more information contact Jay at 906-487-2750 or firstname.lastname@example.org.